ajaypendyala/Library_Rails_App/README.md

 ###**User booking restriction**
 A library member can reserve only one room at a particular date and time.
 Only after his/her reservation is released, he/she can proceed to reserve another room.
 But an admin can allow a library member to book multiple rooms in the future.
+To give an user the power to book multiple rooms in the future, open the specific user profile in the admin mode and tick the multiple bookings allowed checkbox.

 ##**Edge cases**